Soufianerfq/alx-system_engineering-devops/0x00-shell_basics/README.md

  a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory. ln -s /bin/ls __ls__ script that copies all the HTML files from the current. cp -u *.html ..
-Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u. mv [[:upper:]]* /tmp/u
+Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u. mv [[:upper:]]* /tmp/u script that deletes all files in the current working directory that end with the character ~. rm *~